 The Crusades against the Persian Empire were supposed to have ended in 1487 but the USA have conducted their own Crusades there since WW2.
 They supported the Shah of Iran who was then overthrown in the 1979 revolution; then they supported Iraq in the Iraq-Iran war.
 Then they subsequently invaded Iraq, twice in 1990 and 2003.
 The United States was getting involved in many conflicts that were simply part of thousands of years of Persian tribal history.
 A friend of my enemy is my enemy.
 The USA made enemies.

 Until 9/11 no-one took the war to mainland USA.
-But 9/11 made the Americans realise that decades of poking their M16’s into other peoples’ AK47 fights had turned the glare of the Arabs towards them.
+But 9/11 made the Americans realise that decades of poking their M16’s into other peoples’ AK47’s had turned the glare of the Arabs towards them.
 So what to do about it?
 They just continually upped the ante in the enemies’ homelands.
 Boots on the ground.
-A reality Star Wars for the global tv audience.
-They invaded Afghanistan in 2001 to eliminate the Taliban and Al-Qaeda organisers of the 9/11 attack and then in 2003 they invaded Iraq again in search of weapons of mass destruction.
+The USA invaded Afghanistan in 2001 to eliminate the Taliban and Al-Qaeda organisers of the 9/11 attack and then in 2003 they invaded Iraq again in search of weapons of mass destruction.
 The most powerful nation on the planet, using the most advanced military technology imaginable, descending on Middle eastern tribes; and all recorded live on CNN.
 But if the Iraq and Afghan wars were meant to restore their military pride after Vietnam, they failed miserably.
 They did kill Bin laden and Saddam Hussein, but did not destroy the tribal conflicts.
 And there was something a little unsettling about seeing Barrack Obama and his advisors watching the assassination of Bin laden live on TV, as though it was a sports match.
 These Persians are people with an ethic the westerners do not comprehend.
 It is said if you go into battle with a Persian at your back, at least you know you will not die alone.
 There are a lot of people around the globe, from Vietnam onwards, who believe this is not the USA ethic in warfare.
-When the going gets tough, the USA at government level, cuts their losses and leaves their ‘friends’ to die.
+When the going gets tough, the USA military cuts their losses and leaves their ‘friends’ to die.

 As an unknown Afghan Taliban prisoner is reported as saying, ‘you have the watches, we have the time.’
 And it looks like the USA’s time as the #1 global superpower is nearly over.
 The tough talking Donald Trump is saying: “Close the gates, build the walls.”